marketblocks/.github/profile/README.md

-marketblocks is a high performance C++ framework that drastically reduces the complexity and development time of cryptocurrency trading algorithms.
+marketblocks is a high performance C++ framework that reduces the complexity and development time of cryptocurrency trading algorithms.
 It provides an abstract interface for interacting with cryptocurrency exchanges and has built-in live test and back testing run modes which can be enabled simply through changing a config file.
 This allows trading strategies developed with marketblocks to be both exchange and run mode agnostic.

 ### Key Features
 marketblocks boasts the following key features: